sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/finetunel-llm.md

 ## Use Notebook as IDE

-DCE 5.0 AI Lab provides Notebook as an IDE feature, allowing users to write, run, and view code results directly in the browser.
+AI Lab provides Notebook as an IDE feature, allowing users to write, run, and view code results directly in the browser.
 This is very suitable for development in data analysis, machine learning, and deep learning fields.